Dragon Quest Monsters: Joker 3: Plot

 The games protagonist suffers from amnesia and must search the world to remember his past.
 A mysterious girl, an old woman, and a tribe of monsters will all assist him in his quest, while a figure called the Dark Master, who calls himself a "human hunter", pursues the protagonist with powerful monsters that have awakened their latent dark powers.

 Development

-In July 2015, series creator Yuji Hori discussed the third title in the Dragon Quest Monsters: Joker, featuring a new logo designed by Akira Toriyama.
+In July 2015, series creator Yuji Horii discussed the third title in the Dragon Quest Monsters: Joker, featuring a new logo designed by Akira Toriyama.
 A game trailer was shown at Jump Festa 2016 featuring the titles new art style and large variety of monsters.
 Demos of the game were released for Japanese Nintendo 3DS game consoles in early March 2016.
 Those that completed the demo were given a code for a free present in the full game.
 A special wallpaper designed by Toriyama was released on the game's website to commemorate the game's launch.